Inside the Abandoned National Silk Dyeing Co.: Paterson, NJ's Forgotten Textile Mill (Photos)

 Potential hipster studio warehouse space.
 You just have to see past the small fauna.

-Brick by brick boy!
+Brick by Brick Boy!

 This industrial property currently houses onsite environmental contamination relating to metals and polyaromatic hydrocarbons.
 This abandoned place was previously in use 86 years ago before being owned by the local city when the previous owners did not pay off its financial obligations.
 The site currently sits open to the elements with a tattered roof and several large holes in the brick-lined building.
 Surrounding the property, mounds of illegal dumping activities are significantly pronounced.
 Several barrels of containers housing hydrocarbons leak slowly into the soil.
-A strong aromatic smell wafting strongly in the air.
+A strong aromatic smell wafted strongly in the air.
 Hardened and loose unknown white powder scattered around the building.
-Basement or upper floors nonexistent.
+Basement or upper floors were nonexistent.

 Homeless encampment.

 I found this abandoned place while in the area scouting a different place before coming upon the well-known signs of abandonment.
 At the time, darkness was setting in and I didn't want to enter such a place by myself.
-It may have been a good thing because I soon found inside a small bed made out of a large sofa where someone may be using to rest their head, breathing in by night deadly chemicals probably not suitable for human inhalation.
+It may have been a good thing because I soon found inside a small bed made out of a large sofa that someone may be using to rest their head, breathing in by night deadly chemicals probably not suitable for human inhalation.

 Comments